metomi/rose/sphinx/user-guide/API.rst

 modules in the same directory.
 You can then import from those in ``versions.py``, so that they are still exposed in that module.
-You'll need to make your directory a package by creating an ``__init__.py`` file, which should contain the line import versions.
+You'll need to make your directory a package by creating an ``__init__.py`` file, which should contain the line ``import versions``.
 To avoid conflict with other ``CATEGORY`` upgrade modules (or other Python modules), please name these very modules carefully or use absolute or package level imports like this:
 ``from .versionXX_YY import FooBar``.